Sahil-Sharma-603/Money-Lens-App/documentation/ProjectProposal.md

 #### 3. Importing Data via CSV
 Users can import their downloaded CSV bank statement files.
 #### 4. Connecting to and Importing Data from an External Bank Account
-Users can connect their transactional information from their online banking by autherizing Money Lens to sync transactions.
+Users can connect their transactional information from their online banking by authorizing Money Lens to sync transactions.
 #### 5. Editing, Adding, and Deleting Transactions
 New transactions can be created to account for cash transactions for example.
 Transaction information and categories can be edited or deleted.
 #### 6. Basic Analytics